-Can you visit Machu Picchu in one day?
-Of course you can!
-I saw Machu Picchu and the surrounding Sacred Valley in just 5 days, so it is doable.
+It’s possible to see Machu Picchu and the surrounding area in less than a week.
+If I did it in 5 days, you can too.
 Granted, if you want to hike the Inca Trail, you’ll need that time alone just for your camping expedition.
-But you can get the full experience of the site without roughing it for days beforehand to get there, and here’s how!
+But you can get the full experience of the site without roughing it for days beforehand just to get there, and here’s how.

 Getting to Aguas Calientes